 Longer Oxford: “Oxford is one of the greatest architectural treasuries of the world.
 It contains examples of every building style in England from the eleventh century to the twenty-first and they are good examples.
 Not only are they buildings which for the most part have been the objects of the care, devotion, and pride of those for whom they were built, but at no point in history was Oxford devastated by war or revolution…Architecturally Oxford has never ceased to be alive, every age producing its own fashion and answering its problems in its own idiom.
 The result has been that unique concentration within an area of less than half a square mile of towers, pinnacles, and domes described in Arnold’s happy phrase as ‘that sweet city with her dreaming spires’…no place in the world looks more like the ‘celestial city…'”

-In the Summer 2020 London Walks programme we go to Oxford & the Cotswolds every Wednesday from May 6 through October 7.
+We go to Oxford & the Cotswolds every Wednesday from May 6 through October 7.

 The meeting time is 9.15 am.

 The meeting point is by the main ticket office – it’s near Platforms 1 & 2 – of Paddington Railway Station.